samialabed/Tagifai/README.md

 WIP
 ------------
-Add tags so that dropbox/google photos able to search the files Add an easy to use interface
+* Add tags for dropbox/google-photos able to search the files
+* Add an easy to use interface